UMMS-Biocore/bootcamp/session6/demo_single_cell_rna-seq_tutorial.md

 scRNA_Analysis_module settings
 ========

-The scRNA_Analysis_module is module that will take the count matrix(ces) from Cellranger pipeline, and conduct downstream analysis such as filtering of low read count cells and multiplets, Normalization, Dimension Reduction and Clustering.
+The scRNA_Analysis_module is a module that will take the count matrix(ces) from the Cellranger pipeline, and conduct downstream analysis such as filtering of low read count cells and multiplets, Normalization, Dimension Reduction and Clustering.
 The results of this module are several html files and files that can be interactively explored by using Shiny Apps and CellxGene browser.

 From here I will introduce the options in this module.

 ## Metadata (Totally Optional)
 <p align="center"> <img src="sc-rnaseq_images/runscRNA_Analysis.figure2.png" width="60%"> </p>

-In this option the user can input a tab-delimited table as metadata sheet.
-The metadata sheet must includes one column named "Sample", which includes the name(s) of the sample(s) that match(es) the "Name" specified in the previous "Enter File section".
-The process automatically addes all the information in the metadata to the scRNA_Analysis_module.
+In this option the user can input a tab-delimited table as the metadata sheet.
+The metadata sheet must include one column named "Sample", which includes the name(s) of the sample(s) that match(es) the "Name" specified in the previous "Enter File section".
+The process automatically adds all the information in the metadata to the scRNA_Analysis_module.

 ## LoadData
 <p align="center"> <img src="sc-rnaseq_images/runscRNA_Analysis.figure3.png" width="60%"> </p>